Akinyemi-samuel/Course-Hub-Android/README.md

 ![Course Details](images/course_details.png)

-- Detailed view for each course showing additional information such as description and reviews.
+- Detailed view for each course showing additional information such as description, reviews, and instructor details.
-- Users can add courses to their favorites for easy access.
+- Users can add courses to their wishlist for future reference.

 ### Booking Process